Analgesic Effects of Acupuncture Compared to Tramadol and Meloxicam in Cats Undergoing Ovariohysterectomy

 Authors

-2 1 Department of Surgery and Radiology, Faculty of Veterinary Medicine, University of Tehran, Tehran, Iran 2 Institute of Biomedical Research, University of Tehran, Tehran, Iran
+2 Department of Surgery and Radiology, Faculty of Veterinary Medicine, University of Tehran, Tehran, Iran. & Institute of Biomedical Research, University of Tehran, Tehran, Iran.

-3 Sport Medicine Research Center, Tehran University of Medical Sciences, Tehran, Iran
+3 Sports Medicine Research Center, Tehran University of Medical Science, Tehran, Iran.

 Abstract

-Background: Acupuncture has shown to have analgesic effect in animals.
-Common analgesic such as opioids and anti-inflammatory drugs vastly used to control postoperative pain in cats, while they can cause serious side effects in this species.
-On the other hand, acupuncture can play important role in replacing this kind of drugs.
+Background: Acupuncture has analgesic effects in animals.
+Common analgesics, such as opioids and anti-inflammatory drugs, are widely used to control postoperative pain in cats, but they can cause serious side effects.
+On the other hand, acupuncture can play a crucial role in replacing this kind of drug.

-Objectives: The aim of this study was to evaluate the analgesic effects of acupuncture in comparison with Tramadol and meloxicam on postoperative pain of cats after ovariohysterectomy.
+Objectives: This study aims to evaluate the analgesic effects of acupuncture compared to tramadol and meloxicam on postoperative pain in cats after ovariohysterectomy.

-Mean pain scores did not significantly differ among groups at any time point (P>0.05).
-The pain score and prevalence of rescue analgesia was not different among treatment groups through 24 hours.
+Results: Mean pain scores did not significantly differ among groups at any time point (P>0.05).
+The pain score and prevalence of rescue analgesia did not differ from the treatment groups over 24 h.

-Conclusions: Based on this study, analgesic effects of acupuncture were similar to tramadol and meloxicam during the first 24 h after ovariohysterectomy in cats.
+Conclusion: Based on this study, analgesic effects of acupuncture were like tramadol and meloxicam during the first 24 h after Ovariohysterectomy in cats.

 Keywords